An elegant painting of a view of Piazza Santa Trinita in Florence - 18th century

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign.
-This period emphasized significant similarities and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon's reign.
+This era emphasized strong similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to literally radiate brilliance and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to radiate splendor and play a significant role in opulence.
 Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style had on modern classic furniture, which is designed with a strong resemblance to the historical era.
-An equally significant style is Renaissance, which flourished in the 15th and 16th centuries and also left a substantial mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly conceived chest furniture.
+Additionally, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its own unique character in a given nation.
-This is especially important when searching for a luxurious antique that fits your interior.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It is important to remember that each country perceived furniture production differently, so each style had its unique character in a given nation.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details